Chindara/adminlte-react-admin-template/README.md

-# adminlte-react-admin-template
+# AdminLTE React Admin Template v3
-AdminLTE is free React admin template based on Bootstrap 4
+AdminLTE is best open source admin dashboard & control panel theme.
+Built on top of Bootstrap, AdminLTE provides a range of responsive, reusable, and commonly used components.